 Important: When stringing your guitar, be sure that all tuning pegs tighten and loosen in the same direction (clockwise or counter clockwise).
 This helps tuning stability tremendously, as there are no opposing forces pulling at the neck.

 When you have finished stringing your guitar, the next step to keeping your guitar in proper tuning stability is stretching.
 This doesn’t mean bending over and touching your toes, though.
 Above the pickups, grab each string one by one and gently pull it about a quarter inch above the pickups.

 Slowly release the string keeping a grip on it as if your life depended on it (your tuning life surely does).
 Repeat thirty to forty times.
 In full, each string should take about one minute to properly stretch.
 When you have finished, your strings will be horribly out of tune.

 Retune the guitar and repeat the stretching, this time for only half the amount of time (about thirty seconds per string).
 If your strings are mostly in tune when you have finished, you are good to go.
 Tune back up, and get your victory flag ready, because you are now in the home stretch.

 Before you sprinkle confetti all over your house in celebration, there is one last step to achieving proper tuning stability.
-For experienced musicians, it is an inbred ability, but for new comers, it is a deviant curse.
+For experienced musicians, it is an inbred ability, but for newcomers, it is a deviant curse.

 The most important step of keeping your tuning stable is to treat your strings like gold.
-High bends, even heavier accent picking are fine, but tugging relentlessly or river stomping on your bridge at your latest gig will wreak havoc on your tuning.
+High bends, and even heavier accent picking are fine, but tugging relentlessly or river stomping on your bridge at your latest gig will wreak havoc on your tuning.